chintangajjar013/CUCM-dual-line-migration/README.md

 1. Install JRE 1.8 or Higher and configure Class Path.
 2. Create a folder, and copy the **Runner.jar**, **Input.csv**, **config.properties** and **run_me.bat** file.
 3. Modify config.properties to make sure you have correct AXL API user/password and CUCM host address set here.
-4. The Code uses HTTPS connection to CUCM so if you are using self signed certs you will have to import those certs in to the JRE trust store, google for additional details on this.
+4. The Code uses HTTPS connection to CUCM so if you are using self-signed certs you will have to import those certs in to the JRE trust store, google for additional details on this.
 5. Modify **Input.csv** file
 The content of Input CSV should be as below